 Open source software have been fantastic in solving a lot of business use cases.
-For example, we have open source ERP solutions, open source project management tools, open source survey software and much more of other use cases.
+For example, we have open source ERP solutions, open source project management tools, open source survey software and much more other use cases.

 All of these cases share the same benefits open source brought to them, and in today’s article we’ll be seeing some of the top open source eCommerce platforms for establishing an online shop.

 We’ll also see the usage marketshare of each of these solutions.
-All those statistics are provided by builtWith (Products with no mentioned stats means that they are less than >1% for top 1M sites).
+All those statistics are provided by builtWith (Products with no mentioned stats mean that they are less than >1% for top 1M sites).

 What Are The Benefits Of Using Open Source eCommerce Platforms?